fmckeogh/bluefly/README.md

 - [ ] PCB design of both remote and receiver
 - [ ] Design enclosure, thumb wheel, maybe forefinger hole?

+## Contributing

+Issues and PRs very welcome, nothing is too small.

+All PRs must pass all checks, have run `cargo fmt` and `cargo clippy`.

+Two branches, `development` and `stable`.
+PRs get merged into `development`, and after a few weeks of real world use by multiple people can be merged into `stable` where it becomes a new release.
+This is all likely to change because I have no idea what I'm doing.

 ## License
 Apache License, Version 2.0 ([LICENSE-APACHE](LICENSE-APACHE) or